-The very most part of the mine drainage water between the surface and +750 m a.s.l.
-(Tiefer-Bünau-Gallery level) respectively + 720 m a.s.l.
-(THG level) is dewatering through these galleries which are in a function of head drainage in the hanging wall the deposit and will keep the Projects new mining galleries free of these drainage water.

-The mine water is collected underground in pump sumps and pumped into a central mine water treatment plant at the arrival point of the development ramp.
+The predominant proportion of the mine drainage water between the surface and +750 m a.s.l.
+(Tiefer-Bünau-Gallery level) and +720 m a.s.l.
+(THG level) is drained through these galleries.
+Furthermore, they will have the function of a head drainage in the hanging wall to the deposit and thus will prevent the uncontrolled inflow of ground and surface water into the new mine.
+The remaining mine water is collected underground in pump sumps and pumped into a central mine water treatment plant at the arrival point of the development ramp.
 There, the mine water will be processed (i.e. sedimentation of solids, neutralization).
 Thereafter, the water is used as process water for drilling and especially for backfilling.

-Excess water will be pumped via the ventilation shaft towards the level of the THG gallery and drained off.
-Discharge will change during the lifetime of the mine in dependence of the backfill operations.
+Excess water is treated the same way and will be pumped via the ventilation shaft towards the level of the THG gallery and drained off.
+The amount of excess water will change during operation and primaily depends on the backfill opertions.
 As backfill will first commence after 3 years, a bigger volume of mine water has to be discharged into the THG-gallery during this time.
 After achievement of a regular operation, the discharge volume will decrease and from time to time it is possible that no water has to be pumped out of the mine.
 According to the hydrogeological model [105] the supply of the backfill plant can be secured by mine water.
-If this should not be the case, an complementary pipeline in the ventilation shaft will temporary provide water from the THG gallery.
+If this should not be the case a complementary pipeline in the ventilation shaft will temporary provide water from the THG gallery.